robovm/robovm-robopods/README.md

 ## Usage

-A RoboPod comes in form of a simple JAR file published via Maven Central so you can easily integrate it via Maven or Gradle.
+A RoboPod comes in form of a simple JAR file published to Maven Central so you can easily integrate it with Maven or Gradle.
 Just add a depencency to your maven or gradle files and you are ready to go!

 For example, if you want to integrate Facebook in your iOS project, just add the following